EnderPon/modular-telegram-bot/README.md

 route for flask to listen for telegram updates if not behind nginx proxy, must be same as in "url" (can be "" if bot behind nginx proxy)
+You should use your token as route to be shure than only telegram knows it.

 ## todo: